DiedrichsenLab/diedrichsenlab.github.io/_guides/11_surface_ROI.md

 1. Click File > Open File...
 2. Nevigate to the directory where the templates are stored (for example: /cifs/diedrichsen/data/Atlas_templates/fs_LR_32)
 3. Choose a surface file, and click open (for example: fs_LR_32k.L.flat.surf.gii)
-4. Use the save method to load a layer file (: for example: fs_LR_32k.LR.sulcus.dscalar.nii )
+4. Use the same method to load a layer file (for example: fs_LR_32k.LR.sulcus.dscalar.nii )

 # 3. Draw a new ROI
 In the top bar: